Advertiser Disclosure

 Delayed Flight

-When a flight delay occurs, you are entitled to assistance and a choice between rerouting, reimbursement, or rebooking.
+When a flight delay occurs, you are entitled to assistance and a choice of rerouting, reimbursement, or rebooking.

-If you arrive at your destination more than 3 hours after your scheduled arrival time, you are entitled to the same reimbursement, rerouting, and rebooking structure as a denied boarding.
+If you arrive at your destination over 3 hours after your scheduled arrival time, you are entitled to the same reimbursement, rerouting, and rebooking structure as a denied boarding.

 Hot Tip:

-Before you get stranded in the airport with a delayed/canceled flight, consider applying for a credit card with lounge access like the Amex Business Platinum card or the Amex Platinum card.
+Before you get stranded in the airport with a delayed or canceled flight, consider applying for a credit card with lounge access like the Amex Business Platinum card or the Amex Platinum card.

 Lost, Damaged, or Delayed Luggage

-If the luggage you checked is lost, damaged, or delayed, you are entitled up to €1,300 (~$1,550) in compensation from the airline.
+If the luggage you checked is lost, damaged, or delayed, you are entitled up to €1,300 (approximately $1,500) in compensation from the airline.
 However, if the damage was caused by a product defect, you are not entitled to compensation.

 The airline is also responsible for any damage it caused to your carry-on item.

-If you decide to file a claim for your luggage, do so in writing to the airline within 7 days or within 21 days if your luggage was delayed in getting back to you.
+If you decide to file a claim for your luggage, do so in writing to the airline within 7 days of the loss or damage or within 21 days if your luggage was delayed in getting back to you.
 You need to file the claim directly with the airline, as there is no standard EU form to use.

 Middle East, Africa, or Asia Flights